okta/okta.github.io/_source/_standards/OAuth/index.md

 * Custom claims require configuration in the Custom Authorization Server.
 You can specify that claims are to be returned in each token (ID or access) always, or only when requested.
 Assuming a claim matches a requested scope, it is returned to the ID token if there is no access token requested.

 The full set of claims for requested scopes is available via the `/oauth2/v1/userinfo` endpoint.
-To verify the claims for a scope, call this endpoint using the access token.
+Call this endpoint using the access token.

 ##### Custom claim values